brightcove/brightcove-player-sdk-ios-omniture/README.md

 end
 ```

-#### XCFramework example:
+#### Framework example:

-XCFrameworks can be installed by appending the `/XCFramework` subspec to the pod name.
+Frameworks can be installed by appending the `/Framework` subspec to the pod name.

 ```bash
 source 'https://github.com/CocoaPods/Specs'